Foundation Subjects

 11. Understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high-frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English.

-Please refer to our MFL progression of knowledge and skills.
+Please refer to our Spanish overview

 Purpose of study